The Chemical Analysis of Fresh Water (Third Edition)

 - turbidity.

-In addition to the analytical methods used, the publication provides guidance on quality assurance and quality control protocols used for labware cleaning, calibration and verifications, sample tracking and data recording, as well as sample preparation, filtration, and storage.
+In addition to the analytical methods used, the publication also provides guidance on quality assurance and quality control protocols used for labware cleaning, calibration and verifications, sample tracking and data recording, as well as sample preparation, filtration, and storage.

 Participating experts